 Directly protecting content with the SP

-This model is best suited to static content, or web applications with no need to maintain session state (e.g. displaying a user's name purely for personalisation).
+This model best suits static content, or web applications with no need to maintain session state (e.g. displaying a user's name purely for personalisation).
 In this model, the flow of a request is quite simple:

-For each request, Shibboleth will verify the user's session with the SP, and pass the attributes through to your application.
+For each request, Shibboleth will verify the user's session with the SP and pass the attributes through to the application.
 When the user's session expires, they will be transparently authenticated again and be able to continue.
 This approach is supported out-of-the-box by the SP by simply requiring a Shibboleth session for the entire website.

-Managing your own sessions
+Managing user sessions

-/auth/aafwhich accepts attributes from Shibboleth SP, and uses them to create a session which can be inspected later to verify the user has authenticated.
+- /auth/aaf which accepts attributes from Shibboleth SP and creates a session which can be inspected later to verify the user has authenticated.
 It is intuitive that a Rapid Connect Callback URL could replace /auth/aaf if Rapid Connect was in use instead of a Shibboleth SP.